McShelby/hugo-theme-relearn/exampleSite/content/configuration/branding/_index.en.md

 ## Change the Logo

 Create a new file in `layouts/partials/logo.html` of your site.
 Then write any HTML you want.
-You could use an `img` HTML tag and reference an image created under the _static_ folder, or you could paste a SVG definition!
+You could use an `img` HTML tag and reference an image created under the _static_ directory, or you could paste a SVG definition!

 {{% notice note %}}
 The size of the logo will adapt automatically.